v2sCollections/Constellation/README.md

 - ![](https://s11.gifyu.com/images/SgOIh.png)SFSE plugin that turns Quick Saves into normal Saves.
 - SFSE plugin adds a small delay when using the QuitGame function so that the "Bye." text is visible.
 - SFSE plugin that prevents achievements from being disabled with mods or when using the console.
+- KiLoader plugin that allows loose file loading from the games root folder and more.
 - CCR Console Command Runner.

 ***